angular-schule/website-articles/blog/2018-06-swagger-codegen-is-now-openapi-generator/README.md

 Swagger or more more precisely the OpenAPI Specification is the de-facto standard for re-usable and maintainable APIs.
 As of July, 2017, Swagger tools are downloaded over 100,000 times per day, according to hosting repositories Sonatype and NPM (source: [Wikipedia](https://en.wikipedia.org/wiki/Swagger_(software)).

-More than 40 top contributors and template creators of Swagger Codegen have now abandoned the project and have joined OpenAPI Generator as the founding team members.
+More than 40 top contributors and template creators of Swagger Codegen have joined OpenAPI Generator as the founding team members and are now focusing on making enhancements and creating new generators to the OpenAPI Generator project.
 The new team already released the [first stable version 3.0.0 of OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator/releases/tag/v3.0.0).
 Please give it a try and let them know if you have any [feedback](https://github.com/OpenAPITools/openapi-generator/issues).